Quick answer

 Radiator fan guide →Head gasket failure

-Combustion gases can enter the cooling system and create constant bubbling.
+Combustion gases can enter the cooling system and create constant bubbles or pressure build-up.

-A head gasket problem can allow combustion pressure to enter the cooling system.
-This can create steady bubbling in the expansion tank, pressure build-up and coolant being forced out.
+A head gasket problem can allow combustion pressure from the cylinders to enter the cooling system.
+When that happens, the expansion tank may bubble steadily, pressure may build too quickly and coolant may be forced out.

 - !Constant bubbles while the engine is running.